 Mario came to the U.S. from his native Chile at age 6.
 While in high school, he volunteered on a long-shot Congressional campaign that ended up landing him a job as a Capitol Hill staffer at age 17.
 He would spend the next 15 years working in and around politics.
 Much of Mario’s writing springs from these formative experiences, often centering on real-life heroes defying systems of power.

 Mario was a finalist for the USC Libraries Scripter Award, The Humanitas Prize, and a Satellite Award nominee for his script (with Matthew Michael Carnahan) of Dark Waters, the acclaimed motion picture directed by Todd Haynes and starring Mark Ruffalo.
 The film, which also stars Anne Hathaway, Tim Robbins, Bill Pullman, Victor Garber and Mare Winningham, tells the story of Rob Bilott, a whistleblower who fought a decades-long legal battle to expose DuPont Chemical’s pollution of public water systems.
 Dark Waters’ all-star cast includes Anne Hathaway, Tim Robbins, Bill Pullman, Victor Garber and Mare Winningham.

 Mario’s first screenplay, Let Her Speak, was the #2 script on the 2017 Black List.
 The film is being produced by Todd Black (Ma Rainey’s Black Bottom, Fences, The Magnificent Seven) and Jonathan Shukat.
 Let Her Speak tells the story of Texas State Senator Wendy Davis’ historic filibuster of a bill aimed at shuttering the state’s reproductive health clinics.

-Mario is adapting New York Times Notable Book, Flagrant Conduct: The Story of Lawrence v.
-Texas – the landmark Supreme Court case that struck down sodomy laws – for producers Todd Black and Jonathan Shukat.
+Mario is adapting the New York Times Notable Book, Flagrant Conduct: The Story of Lawrence v.
+Texas – about the landmark Supreme Court case that struck down sodomy laws – for producers Todd Black and Jonathan Shukat.